College Station Boutique Hotel

 Tags

-Featured , Hospitality , Residential , Materiality , Rootedness
+Commercial , Hospitality , Materiality , Rootedness

 The reserved palette of materials – cast-in-place concrete, glass and wood – is meant to be raw, authentic and refined.
 Carefully selected furnishings are designed to create a comfortable, uncluttered and liberated interior.
 Light wells carve through the corridors and full floor-to-ceiling glass is used in all guest rooms, which washes the interior spaces with generous amounts of natural daylight.
 The roof-level of the building features large luxury suites each with their own private outdoor balcony, as well as a pool terrace and bar complete with views of campus.